 Manuela Kälin (Switzerland), pseudonym.
 1969, education as nurse.
 Practical work in different wards, abroad, too.
 1983/84 education as medical masseuse.
 Three years physiotherapy in a hospital.
 Further education in complementary medicine.
 Since 1990 working in her own office in Switzerland.

 Kerstin Kempker, born 1958 in Wuppertal (FRG), two daughters, lives in Berlin.
 From 1996-2001 she worked as leading social worker at the Runaway-house Berlin: house for people who seek shelter from psychiatric violence.
-Book publications among others: Mitgift Notizen vom Verschwinden (Misgivings: Notes of Vanishing, 2000); Flucht in die Wirklichkeit Das Berliner Weglaufhaus (Escape into Reality: The Berlin Runaway House, ed., 1998), Teure Verständnislosigkeit Die Sprache der Verrücktheit und die Entgegnung der Psychiatrie (Dear/Expensive Lack of Understanding: The Language of Madness and the Response of Psychiatry, 1991).
+Book publications among others: Mitgift Notizen vom Verschwinden (Misgivings: Notes of Vanishing, 2000; ebook in 2016); Flucht in die Wirklichkeit Das Berliner Weglaufhaus (Escape into Reality: The Berlin Runaway House, ed., 1998), Teure Verständnislosigkeit Die Sprache der Verrücktheit und die Entgegnung der Psychiatrie (Dear/Expensive Lack of Understanding: The language of madness and the response of psychiatry, 1991).
 Since 2002, fiction author.
-Publications include, Die Betrogenen (The Betrayed Ones, novel, 2007), Das wird ein Fest (That Will be a Feast, novel, 2012), Die Erfüllung der Wünsche (The Fulfilment of the Desires, novel, 2014), Nur die Knochen bitte: Eine Übergabe (Only the Bones, Please: A handover, short stories, 2015); Bruderherz: Ein Flimmern (Brother Dear: a flickering, 2017).
+Publications include, Die Betrogenen (The Betrayed Ones, novel, 2007), Das wird ein Fest (That Will be a Feast, novel, 2012), Die Erfüllung der Wünsche (The Fulfilment of the Desires, novel, 2014), Nur die Knochen bitte: Eine Übergabe (Only the Bones, Please: An handover, short stories, 2015); Bruderherz: Ein Flimmern (Brother Dear: A flickering, 2017).
 More

 Leo P. Koehne (pseudonym) was born in 1970 in FRG.
 Studied politics and works as a freelance journalist.
 Since 1994, member of the German Bundesverband Psychiatrie-Erfahrener (BPE; Federal Association of Users and Survivors of Psychiatry).